 The lease on our second home was scheduled to end on December 31, 2018.
 In 2016, the board began to evaluate the potential need to move, should the owner want to use the space for their own successful businesses.
 Toward the end of 2016, AIFC learned that a major bequest of $123,000 was made to AIFC by a past board member, Max Kane, in his name and his wife Ginger.
 With this money, the board determined that we might be able to fund our own, wholly-owned facility.
 Our evaluation determined this would likely stabilize our long-term finances and remove the risk of future relocation.
 The team also determined that we did not need to expand our size, as we were successfully serving our current demand.
 And, in fact, we knew we had served 50% more clients back in 2011 when the space was one-third our current building.

 In 2017, the board committed to searching for a new building and launched a capital campaign.
 An adequate property was located at 1788 Auburn Ravine Road and purchased in January 2018.
 The bequest along with our own funds allowed us to purchase the property free and clear.
 By the end of May 2019, our goal of raising $419,000 for the construction of the building was reached.
 We also received approval from the U.S. Department of Agriculture for a mortgage for additional funds.

 Our landlord recognized the need and agreed to allow AIFC to remain in the current site on a month-to-month basis until we could occupy our new facility.
-The overall building project is projected to cost $1,500,000 (including money already spent for the land and various studies).
-Additional capital campaign monies continue to be raised as we do not yet have an actual cost of the building, only our projection.
+The overall building project was projected to cost $1,500,000 (including money already spent for the land and various studies).
 In late January 2019, Placer County approved the conceptual design plans for the new facility.
-The site improvement plans and studies have all been completed and approved by the County.
-It is the hope that the construction of the new building can be completed by the summer/fall of 2020.
+The site improvement plans and studies were completed and approved by the County.
+We were excited by the fact that the construction of the new building was completed in 2021.